davefowler/markdown-svg/README.md

 **[🚀 Try the Live Playground](https://markdown-svg-production.up.railway.app/)** — see it in action, no installation required!

+📝 [Read the blog post](https://thingsilearned.com/things/markdown-svg) for background on the challenges and how they were solved.

 ## Why This Library?

 SVG has no native text flow or wrapping.
 If you need to embed formatted text in SVG (for dashboards, diagrams, exports, or anywhere else), you've had to manually position every line.
 Until now.